 Ergonomics (firing) * * * 1/2

 The damn handle still didn’t fit me the way I wanted it too.
 I had to choose a backstrap that made the stock too stocky or one that made the trigger was too close.
 I despised the finger grooves which were very awkward and uncomfortable.
 Still, the handle is a major improvement over the older models and none of these perceived deficiencies seemed to have a profound effect on accuracy.
+Lefties beware, with the single slide release, this is not an ambidextrous gun though the magazine release is reversible.

 Reliability * * * *